isadoracreative/isadora-colmenares-portfolio/docs/backlog.md

 - Add dark mode to message group and radio box configuration screenshots.
 - Update favicon.
 - Add button or link to work experience highlights where there is a related project available to view.
+- Edit layout of INPA Event Map image so photos are both on the right side.

 ## To Do Suggestions